vhbb/cmssw/additionalFiles/DataCards/ReadMe.txt

    c) correct the sed (replacement) commands to edit cards .root WS to new official formats
       (the ones from IntermediateMassMaker that do not have Masses in the filenames)
+   d) check that signal columns are correct (awk '{print $x}' commands have x as signal columns!

 6) run scalerXXX.py